xlrx/DeskHog/card-config-readme.md

 # Enhancing card management

-This project will enhance DeskHog to give the user better control of the cards displayed on their screen.
-This will also allow developers to register new card types, which users can then switch on and use.
+This refactor will enhance DeskHog to give the user better control of the cards displayed on their screen.
+This will also allow developers to build and register new card types, which users can then switch on and use.

 ## Data Structures